jsphpndr/covid-api-bahamas/README.md

 ### Cloning the Repo.

-Let's navigate to **your** verison of the repository.
+Let's navigate to **your** version of the repository.
 This can be found on your profile under the list of repositories -- look for *covid-api-bahamas*.

 Clone the repository on your local machine by running the following command: `git clone <https url>`.
 The *https url* value can be found by clicking the green dropdown with the word 'Code' on it, simply pressing 'HTTPS' and copying the url below that.